apiato/documentation/versioned_docs/version-12.x/components/main-components/requests.md

 ### access

-The `access` property allows you to define Roles and Permissions that can access a specific endpoint.
+The `$access` property allows you to define Roles and Permissions that can access a specific endpoint.
 It's used by the `hasAccess` method to check if a user has the required Roles and Permissions to use that endpoint.

 ```php